junxit/us-congress-bills-113/metadata.md

 - 2013-06-27 — Committee on Energy and Natural Resources.
 Reported by Senator Wyden with an amendment in the nature of a substitute.
 With written report No. 113-69.
 - 2013-06-27 — Committee on Energy and Natural Resources.
 Reported by Senator Wyden with an amendment in the nature of a substitute.
 With written report No. 113-69.
 - 2013-06-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 123.
+- 2014-05-22 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S3307-3308; text as passed Senate: CR S3308)
+- 2014-05-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S3307-3308; text as passed Senate: CR S3308)